raomin/ESPAltherma/README.md

 I found that using 5V supply pin of X10A provides enough power for my ESP32 and both relays, but your mileage may vary.

-On a Roter SG1 and SG2 contacts are located in J8 connector, pin 5-6 (Smart Grid) and 11-12 (EVU) respectively.
+On a Rotex SG1 and SG2 contacts are located in J8 connector, pin 5-6 (Smart Grid) and 11-12 (EVU) respectively.

 Once configured and connected, your heat pump will work like this: